munificent/game-programming-patterns/book/data-locality.markdown

 If I were writing this chapter thirty years ago, the analogy would stop there.
 But as chips got faster and RAM, well, *didn't*, hardware engineers started looking for solutions.
 What they came up with was *CPU caching*.

-Modern chips have a <span name="caches">little chunk</span> of memory right inside the chip.
+Modern computers have a <span name="caches">little chunk</span> of memory right inside the chip.
 It's small because it has to fit in the chip.
-The CPU can pull data from this much faster than it can main memory in part because it's physically closer to the registers.
+The CPU can pull data from this much faster than it can main memory in large part because it's physically closer to the registers.
 The electrons have a shorter distance to travel.

 <aside name="caches">